pypa/packaging.python.org/source/tutorials/distributing-packages.rst

    <Uploading your Project to PyPI>`).

-Configuring your Project
+Configuring your project
 ========================

-Initial Files
+Initial files
 -------------

 setup.py